A guide to dog bite law in the UK

 Animals Act 1971

-The Animals Act 1971 is a very complex and often confusing piece of law.
+The Animals Act 1971 is a very complex and often confusing piece of legislation.
 It sets out the circumstances in which the dog’s “keeper” (defined in the Act as the owner or person in possession of an animal) can be held responsible for the actions of their dog.
 The Act is confusing because over the years different judges have interpreted it in different ways and it is therefore sometimes a little difficult for victims of dog bites to know exactly where they stand.

 One of the most important and controversial interpretations is that the Animal Act imposes “strict liability” on the keeper of a dog for its’ actions.
 This means that someone can be held responsible for an injury caused by their dog regardless of whether or not they themselves are at fault.
 This interpretation of the law was decided following a case where a horse got out a field and onto a motorway where it collided with a car, the owners were found to blame even though they had kept the horse secure and had done nothing wrong.
 Even though this case involved a horse the law applies just the same for dogs.